BabyTV

-BabyTV (stylised as Babytv) is a multilingual, international television channel for babies, toddlers and preschoolers aged 3 or lower, owned by Fox Networks Group, a subsidiary of the Disney International Content and Operations division of The Walt Disney Company.
-It is headquartered in London and was first launched in 2003 in Israel and 2005 in the United Kingdom.
+BabyTV (stylised as Babytv) is a multilingual, international television channel for babies, toddlers and preschoolers aged 4 or lower.
+In Israel, the channel is owned and operated by Talit Communications while The Walt Disney Company Limited (the international division of The Walt Disney Company) controls ownership and operations in all other territories.
+The channel is headquartered in London with television distribution handled by Disney subsidiaries across the world.
+The channel first launched in 2003 in Israel and 2005 in the United Kingdom.
 BabyTV is distributed in over 100 countries, broadcasting in 18 languages (as of 2013).
 The channel broadcasts shows without television commercial interruptions.
-In the United States, the channel is distributed by Walt Disney Television.
+In the United States, the channel is distributed by Disney Entertainment Television.